tigerfarm/tigcall/README.md

 ### Add Twilio Functions

-1. Create a Twilio Function to generate client capability tokens.
+1. Create a Twilio Function to generate client capability access tokens.
 2. Create a Twilio Function to provide TwiML to make phone calls.
-3. Create a Voice TwiML Application entry using the above Twilio Function URL (make phone calls).
+3. Add a TwiML App entry.
+The entry will use the above Twilio Function URL when making outbound phone calls.
-4. Configure your account's Twilio Functions settings.
+4. Configure Twilio Function settings.
 5. Test.

 In the following, you will need to replace the sample domain name, "about-time-1235.twil.io," with your Runtime Domain name.